jbyttow/alexa-avs-raspberry-pi/README.md

-# Project: Raspberry Pi + Alexa Voice Service
+# Project: Raspberry Pi + Alexa Voice Service + Voice Trigger Recognition

+## Modifications to the Project
+This fork adds voice recognition triggering to the java client.

+Further planned work:
+1. Automatic provisioning and startup
+2. Device meshing
+3. ?

 ## About the Project
 This project demonstrates how to access and test the Alexa Voice Service using a Java client (running on a Raspberry Pi), and a Node.js server.
 You will be using the Node.js server to get a Login with Amazon authorization code by visiting a website using your computer's (Raspberry Pi in this case) web browser.